Aditi-Tagalpallewar/Secure-transmission-storage-and-retrieval-of-data-in-a-multi-user-data-base-using-cryptographic-alg/README.md

  ## Defense against rainbow tables -
  A rainbow table is a precomputed table for caching the output of cryptographic hash functions, usually used for cracking password hashes but it is ineffective against one-way hashes that include large salts.<br>
-Thus salting has been used provide extra security to the passwords of the users that are being stored by providing a unique hash per password.
+Thus salting has been used for providing extra security to the passwords of the users, by generating a unique hash per password.

  ## Sample Input/Output -